-Ethics in Paralympic Sport
+Ethical and fair behaviour in Paralympic Sport

 Athletes are to be aware of the serious consequences of using or abusing of substances prohibited by the World Anti-Doping Agency ('WADA'), which consequences may include suspensions or even outright prohibitions from competitive sport.
 Athletes are reminded that prohibitions may apply both in-and-out of competition phases.